-SEC opens probe after GM CEO Mary Barra defends Nikola partnership
+SEC opens probe as GM CEO Mary Barra defends Nikola partnership

 Speaking at the RBC Capital Markets Global Industrials Virtual Conference, Barra said GM performed the “appropriate diligence” prior to closing its $2 billion transaction with Nikola.
 GM acquired an 11 percent stake in the electric vehicle maker and agreed to manufacture the Nikola Badger, a full-size pickup truck, using its own fuel cell and battery technology.

-Within hours of Barra's comments, The U.S. Securities and Exchange Commission opened a probe into the allegations against Nikola, Bloomberg reported.
+The U.S. Securities and Exchange Commission has opened a probe into the allegations against Nikola, Bloomberg reported.
 The SEC declined to comment on the situation.

+“On September 11, Nikola’s legal counsel proactively contacted and briefed the U.S. Securities and Exchange Commission (SEC) regarding Nikola’s concerns pertaining to the Hindenburg report.
+Nikola welcomes the SEC’s involvement in this matter," the company said in a statement.

 NIKOLA RESPONDS TO SHORT-SELLER HINDENBURG RESEARCH'S FRAUD CLAIMS